 Find Hoof Products to Control the Root Cause of Lameness

 There are two different ‘classes’ of hoof problems: infectious and non-infectious.
 The first class is skin related, and that’s where infectious bacteria do their damage.
-These problems can be treated topically with a wrap and/or spray.
-A foot bath can be used to prevent, or rather, to control the bacterial situation.
+These problems can be treated topically with a wrap.
+A foot bath can also be used as a management tool on the dairy farms.
 The following conditions fall into this first category:

 - Interdigital Dermatitis – includes heel erosion, slurry heel, etc.

 The non-infectious class is perhaps more complex and involves all of the horn-related problems (sole ulcers, white lines, double soles, etc.).
 These conditions can be ‘treated’ and controlled with by proper trimming and other preventive measures.
 The use of formalin in foot baths has no direct impact on this second group of disorders.
 Therefore, it’s important to have a proper diagnosis so that you can create a proper action plan for treatment and control.

 Are Hoof Products the Only Way to Harden Hooves?